Tatzu Nishi: 2016

 Nishi's 2016 work In Bed with Martin Luther consisted of a room constructed around an existing bronze statue of Martin Luther in Eisenach, Germany.

 2017

 During the 2017 Bi-City Biennale in Shenzhen, China, Nishi constructed a part of a roadway in the third-floor worker's dormitory of a former factory.

 2018

 Nishi's 2018 Vase of an Anti-Aircraft Gun project in Taiwan involved the construction of a self-contained living room atop an anti-aircraft gun that was used during the Second Taiwan Strait Crisis.
 Within the room, the barrels of the gun become vases for flowers on a table.

 At Paris' Palais de Tokyo in 2018, Nishi built and exhibited a life-sized version of a dollhouse, titled Maison de poupée, which viewers could enter and explore.

 In the 2018 project Life's Little Worries of Sir Adam Beck, he stacked household objects including a tire, a photocopier, a dinghy and a safe on the head of a sculpture of Sir Adam Beck in Toronto, Ontario.

+2020

+Tatzu Nishi was invited to SIAF 2020 (The Sapporo International Art Festival), given the idea of creating an installation that alternates between vehicles and the living space of a home called “Tunnel of Daily Life”.
+However the festival was suspended, so he exhibited this artwork in Expo’70 50th Anniversary Exhibition.